-The Brotherhood of St Laurence relies on the generous clothing, furniture and whitegoods donations by the public to stock our 20 Community Stores across greater Melbourne.
+The Brotherhood of St Laurence relies on the generous clothing and furniture donations by the public to stock our 20 Community Stores across greater Melbourne.

 What can you donate?

 Donated items are sold at affordable prices.
 All funds raised from the sale of goods assist the Brotherhood to deliver many programs and services that make lasting change in the lives of disadvantaged Australians.

 - men's, women's and children's clothing, shoes and accessories